Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars: Introduction

 The potential significance of $r$ modes in accreting WDs was not addressed until recently by \cite{Saio_2019}, who examined their visibility distributions under the assumption of energy equipartition and favored the $r$-mode signatures as the origin of pulsations in accreting WDs.
 Moreover, these visibility predictions were found to be consistent with the amplitude distributions in $\gamma$ Dor stars.
 The amplitude distribution of $r$ modes in $\gamma$ Dor stars \citep{Van_Reeth_2016}.
 However, CV WDs are structurally very different from $\gamma$ Dor stars, and the applicability of these results requires further investigation, which we undertake here.

 \cite{Saio_2019} also emphasized the relatively high visibility of $r$-modes compared to $g$-modes, explicitly computing their expected visibility among various order $r$-modes.
 Building on our earlier work on $g$-modes in accreting WDs \citep{Kumar_Townsley_2023}, we are motivated here to compute the visibilities of both $g$ and $r$-modes for a representative accreting WD model.
 Treating the $g$ and $r$ modes with similar methods will allow a more direct comparison.
 We also consider the role of driving, since the relation between oscillation frequencies in the stellar fluid rest frame (co-rotating) and the observed frequencies is different for $g$ and $r$ modes.
+Furthermore, the WD models presented in \cite{Kumar_Townsley_2023} were evolved through multiple accretion outbursts but did not include element diffusion, resulting in an unrealistically sharp interface between the envelope and the core.
+Since the mode frequencies are expected to be sensitive to the structure of the core-envelope boundary, we include the element diffusion during the long-term accretion phase of the WD.